Challenge

 We make complicated things simple

-Then, we accepted Sydney University's challenge and started working together on this project.
-Using our agile development methodology and collaborating closely with the BREAST research group, we were able to deliver a new, upgraded version of the web application that allows trainees to diagnose the type of cancer & specify where it is, then receive instant feedback on their performance vs benchmarks and their peers.
+SSW accepted Sydney University's challenge and started working together on the BREAST platform.
+Using our agile development methodology and collaborating closely with the BREAST research group, we delivered a web application that allows trainees to diagnose the type of cancer & specify where it is, then receive instant feedback on their performance vs benchmarks and their peers.

 For example, rolling the mouse wheel through slices of a 3-D image or Zooming, inverting an image or adjusting the contrast all happens exactly as it would in hospital.
 Three main features were developed: